TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Chart.md

 - `10KeyGuitar` - available in Feedback Editor
 - `DoubleDrums` - available in Feedback Editor
 - `Vocals` - available in Feedback Editor

+Other instrument names:

+- These are other instrument names that are not necessarily related to band games, but are documented regardless for preservation.

+- `Beatmania` - BME format converted to .chart, seems to be from [a BME to .chart converter](https://github.com/iDestyKK/bme2chart/)

 NOTE: Some .chart files may contain .mid track names in their section names, these should be ignored as they don't necessarily contain the same information as the original .mid track.